ocaml/ocaml.org/data/planet-local-blogs/building-the-ocaml-gpt-library.md

 Using this, we can abstract our library into different modules, one module for our partitions and the other module for the header itself.

 #### Partition Module:
-Partitions in the GPT header contain fields which we can organize as an OCaml record.
+Partitions in the GPT header contain fields that we can organize as an OCaml record.
 This record encapsulates essential attributes of a partition entry.
 The fields we will be working with are:

 - `type_guid`: This field stores the UUID (Universally Unique Identifier) that indicates the type of the partition.
-It provides the information about the purpose and format of the partition.
+It provides information about the purpose and format of the partition.
 - `partition_guid`: This field holds the UUID that uniquely identifies the partition.
 This identifier is unique within the context of the entire GPT table and helps distinguish one partition from another.
 - `starting_lba`: This field is of type `int64` and represents the starting logical block address (LBA) of the partition.
 LBAs are used to locate data blocks on the storage device.
 - `ending_lba`: This field is also of type `int64` and signifies the ending LBA of the partition.
 It marks the last block address occupied by the partition.
 Using the `starting_lba` and the `ending_lba` we can determine the size of the partition.
 - `attributes`: This field is an `int64` that stores partition-specific attributes.
 These attributes provide additional information about the partition, such as whether it's bootable or whether it's required by the system.
 - `name`: The name of the partition, represented as a `string`.
 This field stores a descriptive label for the partition, making it more user-friendly.

 When combined, these fields represent a partition entry in our GPT table.
 At this point, we now have to think of the methods in our module, namely for creating and parsing our partition entries.
 In our module we have functions for this:
 - `make`: This function is used to create our partition entry.
 The output is a record of the different fields that make up a partition entry.
 - `marshal`: We take a Cstruct record of our partition and convert it into a binary before, which can then be written unto a disk.
-- `unmarshal`: The reverse of marshalling where we take a binary buffer and extract a Cstruct record of it's representation.
+- `unmarshal`: The reverse of marshaling where we take a binary buffer and extract a Cstruct record of it's representation.

 #### GPT module
-This module defines a record type which represents the structure of the GPT header itself.
+This module defines a record type that represents the structure of the GPT header itself.
 Below is an explanation of the different fields and methods in this module:

 - `signature`: A string that represents the GPT header signature, which is basically just `"EFI PART"`.
 - `revision`: An integer that signifies the revision of the GPT standard.
 In most cases, it's set to `0x010000`.